-Expert advice

-mydeposits

-Information for tenants

 A Tenant's Guide to mydeposits

-i

 Since the 6th April 2007 all landlords who take a deposit from their tenant in England and Wales on an Assured Shorthold Tenancy (AST) agreement must comply with the tenancy deposit protection legislation by:

-Protecting the deposit with a government-authorised tenancy deposit protection scheme within 30 days of receiving it from the tenant and,
+- 1 Protecting the deposit with a government authorised tenancy deposit protection scheme within 30 days of receiving it from the tenant and, - Providing the tenant with proof of the deposit protection (known as the Prescribed Information) within the same 30 day timeframe.

-Providing the tenant with proof of the deposit protection (known as the Prescribed Information) within the same 30 day timeframe.
-The legislation has been designed to protect your deposit and ensure that if entitled, you get it back.
+The legislation has been designed to protect your deposit and ensure that, if entitled, you get it back.

 Note: In this leaflet where it says landlord it will also mean agent if the agent has taken and protected the deposit.

-Penalties for landlords who fail to comply You can take your landlord to court if they fail to comply with the legislation.
-They may face the following penalties: - " Be required to return the deposit to you or lodge the full deposit with the insurance scheme within 14 days. - " Be fined between one and three times the deposit amount. - " Be unable to serve a section 21 notice to regain possession of their property About mydeposits Custodial mydeposits provides a Custodial tenancy deposit protection scheme.
+Penalties for landlords who fail to comply

+You can take your landlord to Court if they fail to comply with the legislation.
+They may face the following penalties:

+- Be required to return the deposit to you or lodge the full deposit with the custodial scheme within 14 days. - Be fined between one and three times the deposit amount. - Be unable to serve a Section 21 Notice to regain possession of their property.

+About mydeposits Custodial

+mydeposits provides a Custodial tenancy deposit protection scheme.
 Landlords can join the scheme and lodge your deposit for it to be protected.
 Both parties can then communicate with the scheme at the end of the tenancy to arrange for it to be released.
 We offer a free and impartial alternative dispute resolution (ADR) service if you cannot agree how much of the deposit is to be returned to you.

+How your deposit is protected with mydeposits

-www.mydeposits.co.uk What is the Prescribed Information?
+What is the Prescribed Information?